-• Inflation risk - This refers to the risk of investments not keeping pace with inflation.
+Inflation risk - This refers to the risk of investment returns not keeping pace with inflation over the course of a members working life.
 The Trustees offer equity based investments which are expected to achieve a real rate of return over both price inflation and earnings growth in the long term.
 In addition, index linked gilts are expected to maintain purchasing power for members looking for a lower risk alternative to equities.